-Special Economic Zones as Engines for the Sustainable Development Goals
+Special Economic Zones as Engines for the Sustainable Development Goals (in partnership with United Nations Industrial Development Organization)

 The concept of SDG model zones

 Special Economic Zones (SEZs) in their various forms are expanding globally, especially in developing countries.
 According to UNCTAD estimates, there are more than 5,000 SEZs in the world with upwards of 90% of these in developing countries.
 Since many first-generation zones often pursued an investment attraction strategy centered around low wages and lax employment conditions, SEZs have been criticized for not adhering to adequate social and environmental standards.
 Although some newly created zones are going against this trend, widespread adaptation of measures that would in addition to unleashing the economic potential of SEZs, also make them drivers of sustainable development remains elusive.
-Recent research by UNCTAD presents the economic case for a ‘role reversal’: switching from a narrow focus on cost advantages to becoming champions of sustainability.
+Recent research by UNCTAD presents the economic case for a ‘role reversal’ switching from a narrow focus on cost advantages to becoming champions of sustainability.
 In this backdrop, UNCTAD recently presented the framework for the sustainable development goal (SDG) model zone which functions as a menu of options for gearing SEZs towards the 2030 agenda, with the key objective to make SEZs work for the SDGs, from privileged enclaves to widespread benefits.
 Conceptually, the options are built around three key elements:

 - A strategic focus on attracting investment in ‘’SDG-relevant’’ activities